VMWare Horizon: Tufts Virtual Desktop (VDI)

 - Virtual Desktop Infrastructure (VDI) a.k.a.
 Tufts Virtual Lab can be thought of as different names for the same thing - a Windows desktop that you can access.
 The Tufts Virtual Lab can be accessed from any device (be it personal or Tufts, e.g. Macbook Air, Windows laptop, iPad, etc...) to log in to a Windows computer managed by Tufts.
 For example, if I’m at home on my personal Mac laptop but need to use Power PDF (a Windows-only application), I can open VDI and connect to a Windows computer.

 Please note that VDI does not connect you to your personal Tufts Windows computer.
-VDI connects you to a default Windows computer with a standard set of applications, akin to a lab computer in Eaton.
+VDI connects you to a default Windows computer with a standard set of applications.
 The VDI computer will not have your files, shortcuts, or necessarily all the programs you use on a daily basis.

 Important note about inactivity: After >1 hour of inactivity if not locked and >4 hours of inactivity even if locked, VDI will automatically close.
 Be sure to save your work in Box or use a shared folder so your work isn't lost.